SMITH/STEWART

 Practice-based Research and Innovation:

 Our work is predominantly about relationships, starting with our own.
-(We have worked collaboratively as SMITH/STEWART & been together as partners for 25 years).
-Our practice continually pushes the possibilities of collaboration: fundamental concerns revolve around human relations and what people are capable of doing to one another, physically and psychologically.
-We want to engage the viewer with ideas about the nature of the relationships we have with one another (intimate, familial, social, political).
+(We have worked collaboratively as SMITH/STEWART & been together as partners for 30 years).
+Our practice explores trust and communication and continually pushes the possibilities of collaboration: fundamental concerns revolve around human relations and what people are capable of doing to one another - physically and psychologically - in the name of love, in the name of belief, in the name of power (language, gender, identity, political, institutional).
+We want to engage the viewer with ideas about the nature of the relationships we have with one another (intimate, familial, personal, social).
 Central to this exploration is the body and its context and different media are used to explore ideas of separation, unity and ultimately, mortality.

 'Each subject is a participant.
 Each viewer is a subject.
 Each subject is a viewer'.